Create A Social Media Calendar for Employer Branding

 - What makes this team member unique?

-Build in content for holidays and special events
+Build in content for holidays and special events.

 Peek over the fence

-For those looking to jump-start their employer branding social media strategy, make sure you're peeking over the fence to get a bird’s eye view of what other industries are doing with their social content.
+For those looking to jump-start their employer branding social media strategy, ensure you're peeking over the fence to get a bird's eye view of what other industries are doing with their social content.
 For example, imagine a media company you admire has launched a series of short videos on their social platforms to engage their audience in discussing X or Y topics.
-Your first thought might be: “I wish my industry allowed for this fun, engaging content.”
+Your first thought might be: "I wish my industry allowed for this fun, engaging content."

 Instead, your first thought should be: “How can I adopt this blueprint and make it relevant to the needs of my industry?”

-Leave A Comment
+Leave a Comment